Commonwealth of Massachusetts Department of Industrial Accidents (DIA) - Office of Safety

 GrantWatch ID#: 151117

-Each fiscal year the grant program awards a maximum of $25,000 including a 7% administrative fee.
+Each fiscal year the grant program awards a maximum of $25,000 to qualifying Massachusetts businesses and organizations.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.